-STEAM (Science, Technology, Engineering, Art and Maths)
+STEM (Science, Technology, Engineering and Maths)

-STEAM sessions and activities are designed to capitalise on children’s curiosity and help them develop their ideas and solutions by linking skills used in maths, science, design and technology, and art.
+STEM sessions and activities are designed to capitalise on children’s curiosity and help them develop their ideas and solutions by linking skills used in maths, science, design and technology, and art.
 Children are natural investigators and using questions and/or challenges as a starting point will help the children to discover answers through methods of inquiry – identifying problems, hypothesising, gathering data and drawing and testing conclusions.
 Children’s intellectual development is a focus as well as helping them to understand how to be successful in the every changing technological world of the twenty-first century.

 - Develop key learning skills – problem solving, team work, resilience, creativity, intellectual curiosity